EliahKagan/VidDraw/README.md

 clears any remaining notifications from 64-bit instances, while quitting the last 32-bit instance clears any remaining notifications from 32-bit instances.

-Vid&shy;Draw is only able to raise toast notification on Windows 10, version 10.0.17763 or later.
+Vid&shy;Draw is only able to raise toast notifications on Windows 10, version 10.0.17763 or later.
 If Vid&shy;Draw can&rsquo;t raise toast notifications on your system, it falls back to opening the Explorer window immediately when recording finishes.
 But if Vid&shy;Draw can&rsquo;t show you a notification